Traditional Italian Food: The Best Traditional Italian Dishes

-The reason for that is that Italians have always been a somehow fragmented population, very linked to traditions.
-This has caused a huge number of traditional Italian food and regional dishes to be made.
-Each of them is a small symbol of the region and its peoples’ pride.
+Italians have always been a fragmented population, very linked to traditions.
+This has led to the creation of a huge number of traditional Italian food and regional dishes.
+Each is a small symbol of the region and its peoples’ pride.

 So my question is: how much do you actually know about the less famous traditional Italian dishes?
 Let’s see some of this Italian regional food, so that you know what to try and where!